 Near Miss - Near miss incidents are defined as an incident that could have resulted in an injury, illness, medical treatment, and/or property damage.
 To be proactive in safety, near miss incidents need to be identified and addressed.
-In cases where there could have been a potential injury, equipment damage, property damage, or bad public relations, complete a Near Miss Report.
+In cases where there could have been a potential injury, equipment damage, property damage, or bad public relations, investigate and complete a Near Miss/Good Catch Report.

 Good Catch - Good catch incidents are defined as an unsafe condition or act that was recognized, which if left unaddressed, could have resulted in an injury, property damage, or outage.
-This could also be a positive recognition of a good work practice or behavior which helped create a safer environment.
+This could also be a positive recognition of good work practice or behavior which helped create a safer environment.
 To be proactive in safety, good catch incidents need to be identified and addressed.
-In these cases, complete a Good Catch Report.
+In these cases, investigate and complete a Near Miss/Good Catch Report.